vigoux/azy.nvim/README.md

   threads and allows for very fast search
 - Both asynchronous and synchronous UIs: asynchronous UIs allow to incrementally add results to match against
+- Lua / C mix: this plugin is very much an lua interface to [fzy], so the performance-critical parts are as fast as they could be.

 ## Installation